Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Preliminaries

 We may therefore identify the Specht modules in a core block with the elements in an equivalence class of $\M / \tb$.
 The next results suggest that this will be a useful identification.

 \begin{proposition} Let $e \geq 2$.
 Suppose that $\blam= \Pt(B,M)$ is a partition in a core block.
-Then $\blam$ is Kleshchev if and only if $\bmu = \Pt( {\bf 0},M)$ is Kleshchev. \end{proposition}
+Then $\blam$ is Kleshchev if and only if $\Pt( {\bf 0},M)$ is Kleshchev. \end{proposition}

-\begin{proof}It suffices to prove that we can reduce from $\blam$ to $\bmu$ by removing a sequence of good nodes.
+\begin{proof}Write $\bmu$ for the multipartition $\Pt( {\bf 0}, M)$.
+It suffices to prove that we can reduce from $\blam$ to $\bmu$ by removing a sequence of good nodes.
 Clearly, if the highest $s$ nodes of a given residue in $\blam$ are all normal, then the multipartition $\bsig$ obtained from $\blam$ by removing them all will be Kleshchev if and only if $\blam$ is Kleshchev.
 Writing $B = (b_0,\dots,b_{e-1})$ as usual, we will proceed by induction on $\sum_{i=0}^{e-1} b_i \geq 0$, with the base case being trivial.

 We begin by considering the case when $b_i < b_{i+1}$ for some $i$.
 Then it is not possible for there to be any addable $i+1$-nodes in $\blam$, and so all removable $i+1$-nodes are normal.
 The multipartition $\bsig$ obtained by removing all the removable $i+1$-nodes satisfies $\bsig = \Pt(B',M)$, where $B' = (b_0, \dots, b_{i+1}, b_i, \dots, b_{e-1})$ (observe that $i$ and $i+1$ swap places in the $\prec$ ordering as we pass from $\blam$ to $\bsig$, so $M$ does not change) and $\blam$ is Kleshchev if and only if $\bsig$ is Kleshchev.
 By repeatedly applying this argument, we may assume that